 The trigger for autoimmune diseases is still to be discovered, but it’s thought to be caused by environmental, hormonal, and genetic factors.
 However, medical researchers are working to understand autoimmune infections in order to identify specific risk factors.

-The symptoms for these diseases aren’t easily diagnosed, but the most common ones include:
+The symptoms of these diseases aren’t easily diagnosed, but the most common ones include:

 - Skin irritation